The negative effects of tobacco smoke are well known and as revealed by recent research

 , it is the leading cause of avoidable cancer cases in the UK.
 But what about the potential positive effects of kicking the habit?
 Is there any way back for a smoker's body?
 As part of a report

-released by the World Health Organization for the UN's World No Tobacco Day shows, the potentially devastating effects of smoking
+released by the World Health Organization for World No Tobacco Day shows, the potentially devastating effects of smoking

 are actually far from a one way street.